How To Make Corn Husk Dolls

-Corn husk dolls will dress up any Thanksgiving Table, and they are are a great Thanksgiving craft for kids!
+Corn husk dolls will dress up any Thanksgiving Table!
+They are great craft for the kids at any time!

 Here’s What You’ll Need: